John Hart (rugby union coach): Coaching at Auckland

-John Hart began his first class coaching career for Auckland in 1982.
+Hart began his first class coaching career for Auckland in 1982.
 He coached Auckland to the National Provincial Championship (NPC) title in 1982, 1984 and 1985, and it was during his tenure that, in 1985, Auckland won the Ranfurly Shield from Canterbury and began the series of 61 successful defences that remains a record in shield history.

 Hart, together with Alex Wyllie, was an assistant coach under Brian Lochore when the All Blacks won the first Rugby World Cup in 1987.
 In 1988, Lochore retired from coaching and Wyllie was appointed to succeed him, an appointment that upset many, especially Auckland, fans.
-Hart then refused to be part of the selection panel, but was eventually appointed co-coach with Wyllie for the 1991 Rugby World Cup.
+Hart then initially refused to be part of the selection panel but eventually returned as a selector, but was eventually appointed co-coach with Wyllie for the 1991 Rugby World Cup.
 In hindsight, this was widely regarded to be a mistake: the personality clash between the two coaches was reflected in a split within the squad into Auckland and Canterbury factions.

 Following the All Blacks' loss to Australia in the semi-finals, Wyllie resigned, while Hart sought to become head coach, but was beaten to the post by the then Otago coach Laurie Mains.

-Mains coached the All Blacks to the final of the 1995 Rugby World Cup, which was won by South Africa, continued as coach for a year-end tour to France, after which he resigned and was replaced by John Hart.
+Mains coached the All Blacks to the final of the 1995 Rugby World Cup, which was won by South Africa, continued as coach for a year-end tour to France, after which he resigned and was replaced by Hart.
 During Hart's tenure as head coach, the All Blacks achieved their first ever series win in South Africa, in 1996, and won the Tri-Nations three times, in 1996/97 and 1999.
 But when New Zealand lost unexpectedly to France in the semi-final of the 1999 Rugby World Cup, Hart, like his immediate predecessors, resigned.
 As head coach, Hart was in charge of the All Blacks for 41 games, winning 31, drawing one and losing nine.

-In 1990, John Hart was the coach of a New Zealand Under-21 side that toured Australia.
+In 1990, Hart was the coach of a New Zealand Under-21 side that toured Australia.
 Martin Johnson, who captained England to the title at the 2003 Rugby World Cup, was one of the players in the squad.